 Business buyers come in all shapes and sizes.
-Some are motivated by the desire to make a quick buck, while others are looking for a long-term investment.
-Regardless of their motivations, it’s important for business owners to understand the different types of business buyers in order to tailor their sales pitch accordingly.
+Some are motivated by the desire to make a quick profit, while others are seeking a long-term investment.
+Regardless of their motivations, business owners must understand the various types of business buyers to tailor their sales pitch accordingly.

-An example of why this matters is illustrated by a recent study on business buyers in California.
-The study found that out of all the business buyers in California, the ones who were most likely to buy a business were Baby Boomers and Generation X. This is significant because Baby Boomers and Generation X are typically looking for businesses that are established and have a proven track record.
-So if you’re a business owner who’s looking to sell in California, it’s important to focus your sales pitch on attracting Baby Boomer and Generation X business buyers.
+An example of why a recent study on business buyers in California illustrates this matters.
+The study found that among all business buyers in California, those most likely to purchase a business were Baby Boomers and Generation X. This is significant because Baby Boomers and Generation X are typically seeking established businesses with a proven track record.
+If you’re a business owner looking to sell in California, it’s essential to tailor your sales pitch to attract Baby Boomer and Generation X business buyers.

 Types of Business Buyers